 Cultural periods are simply segments of the time scale.
 Their utility is for reference to general blocks of time.
 The periods in the general North Dakota chronology are named for the ways of life thought to have dominated the cultural scene in the state at the time.
-The Paleo period (9500-5500 BC) covers the time from the initial entry of man into North Dakota until the time when Plains Archaic lifeways superseded Paleo adaptations as dominant in North Dakota.
-The Plains Village period (AD 1200-1780) begins with the first occurrence of Plains Village adaptations in the state and endures until the time when the Villages were decimated by the 1780 epidemics after which the nomadic Sioux became the dominant cultural force in the Northern Plains.
-The Equestrian period (1780-1880) terminates with the surrender of Sitting Bull at Fort Buford in the Yellowstone SU.
+The Paleo period covers the time from the initial entry of man into North Dakota until the time when Plains Archaic lifeways superseded Paleo adaptations as dominant in North Dakota.
+The Plains Woodland period is a time of change in climate and technology.
+The Plains Village period begins with the first occurrence of Plains Village adaptations in the state and endures until the time when the Villages were decimated by the 1780 epidemics after which the nomadic Sioux became the dominant cultural force in the Northern Plains.
+The Equestrian period terminates with the surrender of Sitting Bull at Fort Buford in the Yellowstone SU.
 Lehmer (1971:32) defined an Equestrian period in his chronology for the Middle Missouri subarea.